cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 or progated up using `throws`.
 Note, while it is possible to place a `throws` in the signature of a program's `main` method, doing so is _strongly_ discouraged as exceptions propagated past `main` will always cause the program to crash.

+## Regarding Scope

+The same basic scoping rules (i.e., what can be seen within a method when curly braces are involved) that you are used to for if-statements and loops also apply to try-blocks and catch-blocks.
+If you declare a variable inside a try-block or catch-block, then its scope only extends to what is inside that block.

+If you encounter a compile-time `Cannot find symbol error` related to a variable that you declared in a try-block, then You have two general, high-level options for dealing with that error (assuming it's not a simple typo):

+1. You can move the declaration/initialization to a line that precedes the try-block
+   to increase its scope, then simply reassign (but not redeclare) it inside the try-block.
+   If you do this, then the code that uses the variable after the try-catch should not assume the code in the try-block is ever executed as an exception may cause it to get skipped.
+   For example, if you initialize a reference variable to `null` prior to a try-catch and reassign to something that's not `null` within the try-block, then the code after the try-catch needs to account for possibility that the variable is still `null` -- if it does not, then it runs the risk of throwing an unchecked `NullPointerException` during runtime. reassigned. encountering a NullPointerException; ot

+2. You could put the code that uses the variable into the try-block with the understanding that it will be skipped should an exception occur within the try-block before that line (as control flows to a corresponding catch-block).

 <hr/>